caperaven/crs-components/documents/visualizations/percent-bar.md

 1. --cl-title (white);
 1. --cl-value (black);

 You can also set the bar color using the `data-barcolor` attribute.

+## Location
+/components/visualization/percent-bar/percent-bar.js